-(Last Updated on : 14/09/2011)
+(Last Updated on : 14/03/2015)

 and the Jain King gave him a hearty welcome to his Basadi.
-However, Swamiji kept a consition that he would reside here only if an image of Lord is placed in it.
-Thus the King gave his Basadi to Sringeri Swamiji and installed a stone sculptured Idol of Lord Vishnu in the sleeping form.
+Then Sri Narasimha Bharathi Swamiji declined his invitation and said there is no idol to worship there.
+However, Swamiji kept a condition that he would reside here only if an image of Lord is placed in it.
+Thus the Jain King then gave the Basadi to Sri Narasimha Bharathi Swamiji and installed a stone sculptured Idol of Lord Vishnu in the sleeping form.
 Lord Vishnu

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to firstname.lastname@example.org